BLACK HAW Overview Information

 BLACK HAW Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: It might be UNSAFE to use black haw if you are pregnant.
+Special Precautions & Warnings:Pregnancy and breast-feeding: It is POSSIBLY UNSAFE to use black haw if you are pregnant.
 It might affect the uterus.

 It’s also best to avoid using black haw if you are breast-feeding.
 Not enough is known about its safety.